felixgro/animate-canvas/README.md

 ```

 ## Features
-- Works with WebGL as well as 2d canvas
+- 2d and WebGL Support
-- Visualize FPS-Rate
+- FPS-Graph
-- Frame-independent animations with delta
+- Frame-Independent animations
+- Auto-Pause when invisible

 ## Getting Started
 Install using NPM or Yarn: